CORAL: Disentangling Latent Representations in Long-Tailed Diffusion: Introduction

 Relatedly, \citet{han2024latent} propose LDMLR, which generates synthetic latent features for long-tailed datasets using a DDIM trained on encoder representations from a fixed model.
 While effective for long-tailed recognition, LDMLR operates as a post hoc feature augmentation method and does not modify the generative process.
 For the same objective of long-tailed recognition, \citet{shao2024diffult} use a chosen classifier's feature space to guide the diffusion model for the tail classes and filter out out-of-distribution samples during generation.
 In contrast, CORAL directly regularizes the latent space during training, promoting class separation within the diffusion model without relying on a separate inference model.

 \paragraph{Contrastive Learning in Latent-Variable Generative Models} Contrastive learning (CL) is a widely adopted technique for structuring embedding spaces in supervised, self-supervised, and metric learning settings \cite{le-khac2020contrastivelearning, mohan2023deepmetriclearningcomputer}.
 Recent work has extended CL to generative models: DiffROP \cite{yan2024overopt} applies a probabilistic contrastive loss in the ambient space to reduce overlap between class-conditional output distributions in diffusion models; CONFORM \cite{meral2024conform} introduces contrastive regularization over attention maps to improve semantic alignment in text-to-image generation.
 TVAE \cite{ishfaq2018tvae} and Tri-VAE \cite{wijanarko2024tri} both incorporate a triplet loss into a variational autoencoder (VAE) framework: TVAE for general representation learning and Tri-VAE for anomaly detection.
 While TVAE uses a standard VAE architecture, Tri-VAE employs a U-Net with a projection head at the bottleneck, similar in spirit to CORAL.
 However, neither method involves diffusion and both modify the decoder path.
-In contrast, CORAL is, to the best of our knowledge, the first to introduce a projection head at the bottleneck of a diffusion model and apply supervised contrastive learning during training without altering the generative decoder.